Bharat Itihas Sanshodhak Mandal: Resources

 Presently, the Mandal maintains more than 1,500,000 historical papers and 30,000 scripts mainly in Marathi, Modi, Persian, Portuguese and English.
-Moreover, it has also preserved over 4,000 coins, 1,000 paintings and a few sculptures and inscriptions in its well equipped museum.
-The Mandals library keeps more than 27,000 books written mainly in Marathi and English, which can be made available to the researchers for free consultation or, for a nominal fee, on 'Take Home' basis.
-These resources hold sizeable volumes on the history of the Maratha Empire, Maratha culture and Marathi literature.
+Moreover, it has also preserved over 4,000 coins, 1,000 paintings and a few sculptures and inscriptions at its well equipped museum.
+The Mandals library hosts more than 27,000 books written mainly in Marathi and English, which can be made available to researchers for free consultation or, for a nominal fee, on 'Take Home' basis.
+These resources include sizeable volumes on the history of the Maratha Empire, Maratha culture and Marathi literature.
 They also contain a large collection of the material on British Rule as well as Mughal Rule over India.
 The Mandal issues a Quarterly Journal called 'Trai-Masik' wherein essays and articles on new discoveries are presented.
 It has also published books written and edited by veteran historians and reports of annual conferences and historians' meets.
 The Mandal periodically organises lectures, workshops, training, seminars and study tours for the young researchers and historians.

 Funding

-It was reported in 2004 that the Mandal was insufficiently funded to micro-film or digitise its collection.
+It was reported in 2004 that the Mandal was insufficiently funded and hus couldn't micro-film or digitise its collection.
 In 2009, as it entered its 100th year, it planned to create a permanent fund of Ten Million Rupees and use the interest from this fund to pay its expenses.